All Episodes

 Yeah, I'm here because I got a $40,000 bonus.

-They none of them have ever said this.
+None of them have ever said this.

-So it's uh it's fascinating thing to um to watch.
+So it's a fascinating thing to watch.

-Now the the well it is, it's it's fascinating because it tells us who they are.
+It's fascinating because it tells us who they are.

-Uh because this is who they've always been.
+You know, this is just sort of frustrating in a way because this is who they've always been.

-Uh and some of them are getting a little bit out of line now, according to Pelosi, so she's trying to herd the cats and um and and keep them in line.
+And some of them are getting a little bit out of line now, according to Pelosi.

 So it'll be Pelosi's first day in power as contrasted with the GOP's takeover of the House in 2005.

-What the Democrats Pelosi's 100 hour, first 100 hour plan, not considered partisan at all.
+What the Democrats, Pelosi's 100-hour, first 100-hour plan, not considered partisan at all.

 Listen to what the Washington Post describes as partisan-edged issues offered by Newt Gingrich.

-Limits on product liability lawsuits, tort reform, tougher prison sentences, and symbolic efforts such as closing the house barbershop and shoe shine stands.
+A capital gains tax cut, limits on product liability lawsuits, tort reform, tougher prison sentences, and symbolic efforts such as closing the house barbershop and shoeshine stands.

-Those are partisan edged issues to the media writing about this.
+Those are partisan-edged issues to the media writing about this.

 What Pelosi has offered is pure partisanship.

-The Republicans of course it's partisan, but these were ideas.
+The Republicans, of course it's partisan, but these were ideas.

-And it was ideas that won the 1994 election, and the Democrats can't say that, my good friends.
+And the Democrats can't say that, my good friends.

 That may even be debatable as we continue to analyze the data.